vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/page.md

 ## Frontmatter

-A markdown file could contain a [YAML](https://yaml.org/) frontmatter.
+A Markdown file could contain a [YAML](https://yaml.org/) frontmatter.
 The frontmatter must be at the top of the Markdown file and must be wrapped with a couple of triple-dashed lines.
 Here is a basic example:

 ```md
 ---